Slord6/GDMC-HTTP-wrapper/README.md

 ## Usage

-The API is covers all endpoints supported by the server as of 16/30/20.
+The API covers all endpoints supported by the server as of 16/30/20.
 All methods are synchronous.

 ### Examples
 ``` C#